S-Azim36/Spring-Microservice/README.md

-A a srping microservice project with service registry, config server, api gateway and zipkin
+A spring microservice project with service registry, config server, api gateway and zipkin